[Case Study Off Road México]

 I created three modules with icons and short texts representing sustainability, safety, and mobility.

-Friction: In the empathy map, Carla was looking for “companies with purpose and social responsibility,” yet these values were previously limited to text-only sections.
+Friction: On the empathy map, Carla was looking for "companies with purpose and social responsibility"; previously, these values were hidden in plain text.

 9

-I added logos of well-known client brands to reinforce visual authority.
+I incorporated logos from recognized clients to reinforce visual authority.

 10